Some interesting articles about Steadicams

 The next shot is from a feature called Chameleon.
 Again it's a fairly

-to execute on a dolly because the camera snakes in at the end to emphasise
+complicated to execute on a dolly because the camera snakes in at the

 TAPE TWO - Chameleon